-Each student will choose an article from either a peer-reviewed conference or an academic journal related to the field of data fusion.
-Students are expected to write a review of the paper and present his/her respective assessment and conclusions to the class via 20 min oral presentation followed by a 5-min questioning session.
-The Paper Review grading is structured as follows:
+Each student will choose an article from a peer-reviewed source (conference or academic journal) related to the field of data fusion.
+Students are expected to present their respective assessment and conclusions about the paper to the class via 20 min oral presentation followed by a 5-min questioning session; as well as to provide fair, well-founded peer reviews of some of their peer's paper presentations.
+The Paper Review grading will include both your presentation and the quality of your evaluations.